 Even when there is a wider shift in societal views, attitudes and expectations may differ within specific communities.
-For example, expectations of ageing healthily are very low among some socio-economic groups in the

-UK and these expectations may be linked with unhealthy behaviours such as very sedentary lifestyles (The Health Foundation).
+For example, expectations of ageing healthily are very low among some socio-economic groups in the UK and these expectations may be linked with unhealthy behaviours such as very sedentary lifestyles (The Health Foundation).

 The influence of social networks highlights the limitations of individually focused approaches and highlights the need for systems thinking which influence habits and norms of populations not simply individuals.
 Behavioural insights studies have shown that most decisions people make are fast, instinctive and automatic, rather than slower, considered and logical (Kahneman Thinking Fast and Slow).
 Therefore, to create the conditions for Walking to be seen as 'normal' as well as easy and convenient, a focus is required on both the social environment and the physical environment.

-Walking and the Social Environment
+The Nine Walking Objectives and the Strategy Priorities are summarised in the table below.
+The Priorities will be delivered by an Action Plan included in Section 3.